Training for CNAs in Idaho

 With the current number of people in need of healthcare rapidly increasing, the demand for qualified staff in this industry is also rising.
 Therefore, if you are looking for a challenging but also rewarding career, where you can actually help people to continue living a decent life, think about enrolling in a CNA training in Idaho.

 Certified nursing assistants or aides are in high demand in this state, guaranteeing financial security for years to come.

 - Complete an state approved training program.

 - Have successfully passed the manual skills evaluation within six months of successfully completing a training program

-- Pass both parts of a state approved certification exam within 12 months of completing a training program (or will be granted permission to challenge the Idaho Nurse Aide Competency Examination when having successfully completed one semester of an accredited nursing school program)
+- Pass both parts of a state approved certification exam within 12 months of completing a training program (or, it will be granted permission to challenge the Idaho Nurse Aide Competency Examination when having successfully completed one semester of an accredited nursing school program).